9 Essential Knots Every Sailor Should Know

 Happy knotting and smooth sailing!

-Bonus content: Watch this Moorings charters dockmaster in Tahiti tie a fender to the lifelines in a clever way!
+Bonus content: Watch this Moorings charters dockmaster in Tahiti tie a fender to the lifelines in a clever way which allows the knot to be quickly released yet remains secure.

 ###